commonkarma/commonkarma.org-source/index.md

 # What if your web browser had a trash can?

 You click a link because it promises good things.
-Instead, you find garbage.
+Instead, you get garbage.
 Propoganda or paid advertising masquerading as journalism.
 Someone trying to sell you junk you don't need.
 A product review written by a shill.
 More viral nonsense.
 A stupid list of ten stupid things spread across ten pages so they can show you ten ads.
-An scam that doesn't fool you but likely hurts many innocent people.
+A scam that you know fools many innocent people.

 All you can do is press the back button.
 Retreat.
 Fume a little.